AthenZ/k8s-athenz-identity/COMPONENTS.md

 Processing:
 * Only allow requests from Athenz using mutual TLS
 * Verify JWT using public keys
-* Verify pod subject using k8s API to get the pod and service (optional)
+* Verify pod subject using k8s API to get the pod object
 * Verify DNS, IP and URI SAN names requested
 * Grant access